Securities Law

 What I need

-Fourth, if you hold the shares in book entry form, I also need a copy of your account statement with all applicable transaction dates.
+Fifth, if you hold the shares in book entry form, I also need a copy of your account statement with all applicable transaction dates.
 If you don’t have one, just ask the stock transfer agent (STA) for a copy.
 This document will reflect the date the stock was actually deposited into your account and usually follows the date of the agreement and the date the monies were paid.
 If you hold the shares in physical certificate form, I just need a copy of the certificate(s).

 What it Costs